ken-soares/.dotfiles/nvim/README.md

 # Neovim config

-This is the config I use for scripting, tryhackme and basic programming tasks 90% stolen from [craftzdog](https://github.com/craftzdog)'s nvim config.
+This is the config I use for scripting, tryhackme and basic programming tasks.

+90% stolen from [craftzdog](https://github.com/craftzdog)'s nvim config.